canonical/cloud-init/doc/rtd/reference/datasources/cloudcix.rst

-- *retries*: The number of times the datasource should try to connect to the meta-data service
+- *retries*: The number of times the datasource should try to connect to the instance metadata service
 - *timeout*: How long in seconds to wait for a response from the meta-data service
-- *sec_between_retries*: How long in seconds to wait between consecutive requests to the meta-data service
+- *sec_between_retries*: How long in seconds to wait between consecutive requests to the instance metadata service

 _CloudCIX: https://www.cloudcix.com/